 Historiographical Essay: An 8-10 page historiographical essay on the topic of your choice is required.
-(20% of course grade) Details in Blackboard.
+(20% of course grade) Details will be available in Canvas.

 Final Exam: (15% of course grade)

 Book Reviews: Guidelines to this assignment are located here, but further counsel on book reviews is also tucked away in each of our course textbooks.
-Maybe it's time to consider the merits of how an index works?
 (10% each of course grade)

 Lecture and Reading Schedule

-We have three required texts, plus numerous on-line readings, for this course.
+We have two required texts, plus numerous on-line readings, for this course.
 Be sure you have:

-- Rampolla, A Pocket Guide to Writing in History
+- Jules Benjamin, A Student's Guide to History

 Readings and Assignments